eshahrestany/hikeuci/README.md

 be internally marked as completed.
 After this point, we reach the end of a hike campaign and the update task changes the `phase` of the hike from `waiver` to `NULL` and the  `status` from `active` to `past`.

+This wraps up the process of a hike campaign.
+I'm glossing over lots of details, but anyone who wishes to find out more details can search through the code for specifics.

 # Development Guide

 ## Preface

 This is a complex application, and doing development requires knowledge about full-stack development, familiarity with the frameworks involved in the project, and a general understanding of how web apps run in development, production, and the differences between the environments.

 Before diving into how to set up the project, let's talk a little bit about what this app looks like in deployment.
 It will make sense why later.

 Firstly, Hiking Club pays for A VPS running Debian Linux.
 On it, we run an instance of Coolify.
 Through the Coolify dashboard, we configure and deploy six Docker containers:
 1. A PostgreSQL server (publicly available Docker image)
 2. Redis (^ same deal)
 3. Backend container (backend/Dockerfile): serves the Flask app using Gunicorn (production WSGI server).